 The Fund invests in fixed term mortgages with maturities typically ranging from 1 to 5 years.
-The duration of the Fund is 3.1 years (2017 - 2.4 years).
-Lending rates for mortgages are determined based on the current yield of Government of Canada debt securities with a similar term to maturity plus a risk and liquidity premium.
+The duration of the Fund is 2.5 years (2018 - 3.1 years).
+Lending rates for fixed-rate mortgages are determined based on the current yield of Government of Canada debt securities with a similar term to maturity plus a risk and liquidity premium.
+Floating rate mortgages are determined based on bank prime lending rates plus a risk and liquidity premium.
+Please refer to note 6(d)(i) of the financial statements for additional discussion of interest rate risk.